 This is the energy efficiency rating of a property based on the National Homes Energy Rating scale of 1 to 10.

 Whether the kitchen in a property is above or below the Scottish Housing Quality Standard

 The town, village or settlement in which a property is situated.
 This will be based on the lettings areas used for the Council’s Allocation Policy.

-6.7 A full list of the attribute, elements and point values to be used in the Rent Setting policy is detailed in Appendix I.
+6.7 A full list of the elements, attributes and point values to be used in the Rent Setting policy is detailed in Annex I of the Policy PDF